FAQ

 Most 12-step programs would define "work" as providing the student with all the tools needed to remain sober if someone "works" the steps in the program.

 In contrast to the 12-Step explanation of "work", FTL "works" through accomplishing four primary goals.
-Each FTL chapter (1) provides a welcoming atmosphere for everyone, (2) shares the gospel as often as FTL chapters meeting, (3) uses principles of biblical counseling to address issues related to addiction, and (4) helps addicts to grow in Christlikeness and wisdom in living life.
+Each FTL chapter (1) provides a welcoming atmosphere for everyone, (2) shares the gospel as often as FTL chapters meet, (3) uses principles of biblical counseling to address issues related to addiction, and (4) helps addicts to grow in Christlikeness and wisdom in living life.
 FTL works when all four of these principles are put into practice.

 Chapter Support